tallamjr/tallamjr.github.io/src/blog/2021/time-series-transformer.md

     Time for Transformers to take on TSC
 ---

-# Transformers take on Time-series Classification
+# Taking on Time-series Classification with Transformers

 __Time for Transformers to take on TSC__